cfranzen-dbg/fizz-buzz-tdd-kata/fizzbuzz-hexa/README.md

 * if the Buzz database contains `n`, it should return 'Buzz'
 * if both conditions are true for `n`, it should return 'FizzBuzz'
 * else it should return the number as a string
+The application is called via CLI and should write the result to std-out